Disability for Crohn’s Disease and Colitis

 - significant cramping and pain that cannot be controlled

 “What’s next in applying for disability for Crohn’s or colitis?”

 If your particular case meets the stringent requirements of the Listing for either Crohn’s disease or ulcerative colitis under sub-Listing 5.06, and you are otherwise eligible for benefits, then you will be automatically approved.

 If your case does not meet those technical requirements but is still severe enough to keep you from working, you can still be awarded benefits by proving that your “residual functional capacity” or RFC (i.e. what you can still do despite your illness) is so limited that you could not work much if at all.

 You can prove limited RFC by showing significant limitations in your ability to sit, stand, walk, and carry weight.
 You can also show the need to use the bathroom so often and for so long that you would be away from your workstation for a significant portion of the workday.
 In fact, when we represent a Crohn’s/colitis client, we have them keep a diary of their bathroom usage.
 These records can be very persuasive evidence to a judge.

-It is also significant to note that only about a fourth of disability applicants with Crohn’s/colitis who apply for benefits on that basis are successful in their initial applications, while nearly 75 percent are successful seeking disability for Crohn’s or colitis when they appeal their cases to a hearing before an Administrative Law Judge and get the assistance of an attorney.
+It is also significant to note that only about a fourth of disability applicants with Crohn’s/colitis who apply for benefits on that basis are successful in their initial applications, while more than 75 percent are successful seeking disability for Crohn’s or colitis when they appeal their cases to a hearing before an Administrative Law Judge and get the assistance of an attorney.

 That’s a significant difference.
 If you’re seeking disability benefits for colitis or Crohn’s disease we encourage you to call 1-800-525-7111 for a FREE, no-obligation consultation with one of our experienced disability lawyers.